 The tiniest of minis

 When you get into the world of miniature crafts, you’ll learn that mini is a matter of perspective.
 Something may be small in its own right, but could look gigantic next to something much tinier still.
 Venture far enough down the scale of miniaturization, and things will get so tiny that they start to go beyond the mini and into micro proportions.
 For example, imagine a miniature dollhouse.
 One with a pretty facade and stately French windows.
 Grand looking, yet teensy in size.
-So small in fact, that the whole house fits in the palm of your hand.
+So small in fact, that the whole house fits on the palm of your hand.
 With this, we’ve gotten all the way down to the 1/144 dollhouse scale.
 Read on as we explore the micro minis, how they are made, and – for the brave – how to make your own.

 How big is a 1/144 scale dollhouse?

 If you’re not familiar with miniature scales, you might be wondering: how big is 1/144?
 If your arithmetics have gotten a bit rusty, it may seem like a bit of an arbitrary number at first.
-But actually, it is quite a logical step down the ladder of miniaturization.
-The standard dollhouse size, for starters, is 1/12 scale.
-This means that it is scaled down to be 12 times as small as a life-sized house.
-A three story dollhouse in standard scale would therefore reach about halfway up your legs.
-So, about as big as a Chow Chow.
+But actually, it is quite a logical step down the ladder of miniaturisation.
+That’s because the standard dollhouse size is 1/12 scale, which comes down to a simple conversion of imperial units: one inch in standard dollhouse scale equals one foot in its real-life counterpart.
+As a result, a three story standard dollhouse is roughly the size of a console table.

-While the dollhouse itself may be hamster-sized, you’d have to be as small as a ladybug to fit inside!
+You’d have to be as small as a ladybug to fit inside!

 How are 1/144 dollhouses made?